 “I always think of creamsicle, lemon meringue pie.
 Really beautiful.
 Just nostalgic.
 Childhood memories.” — Jesse Rodriguez

 This Napa Valley Chardonnay from Perchance captures comfort and elegance in equal measure.
 From the famed Beckstoffer Lake Vineyard, the wine delivers bright citrus and soft vanilla tones that come alive in the pressurized cabin environment.
-The creamy texture and balanced acidity make it a perfect first pour once you reach cruising altitude; Familiar yet refined, like a taste of California sunshine in the sky.
+The creamy texture and balanced acidity make it a perfect first pour once you reach cruising altitude at 40,000 feet, where these characteristics perform exceptionally well against dulled taste perception.
+Familiar yet refined, like a taste of California sunshine in the sky.

 2. Marcel Lapierre Morgon — Côte du Py

 For red wine lovers, Jesse recommends Marcel Lapierre’s Morgon, a benchmark Beaujolais made from Gamay grapes grown in the revered lieu-dit Côte du Py.
-This high-elevation vineyard is known for producing wines that are simultaneously playful and complex.
-At altitude, its bright fruit and soft tannins remain expressive, offering a joyful, sensory reminder of simpler times.
+This high-elevation vineyard produces wines that are simultaneously playful and complex.
+At 40,000 feet, its bright fruit and soft tannins remain expressive despite the cabin’s lower humidity and pressure, offering a joyful, sensory reminder of simpler times.

-It’s an ideal choice for afternoon cruising or pairing with lighter in-flight fare like roasted chicken or charcuterie.
+It’s an ideal choice for afternoon cruising or pairing with lighter in-flight fare like roasted chicken, charcuterie, or artisanal cheeses that complement its vibrant fruit profile.

 3. 2023 KHK Hillside Red — Napa Valley